PotLock/curatedotfun-plugins/docs/docs/plugins/transformers/object-transform.md

 - **Template-based Field Values**: Use Mustache templates to format each field's value
 - **Flexible Output Structure**: Define any number of output fields with custom names
 - **Array Support**: Handle array fields with direct mapping and array combinations
+- **Default Templates**: Built-in templates for common values like timestamps and formatted dates

 ## 📝 Usage